 Compiled and written by IAN R BOUGHTON

-A full account of the life and music of Rutland Boughton was made by the late Michael Hurd, official biographer, in his book "Rutland Boughton and the Glastonbury Festivals".
-Although this is now out of print, the Trust will be having the title re-released in 2014. see also http://www.michaelhurd.org.uk.
+A full account of the life and music of Rutland Boughton was made by the late Michael Hurd, official biographer, in his book "Rutland Boughton and the Glastonbury Festivals" in 1993.
+The book is republished by The Rutland Boughton Music Trust - ISBN 978-0-992-71730-8 - in August 2014.

 Other publications on or featuring Boughton include:

 King Arthur in Music (2002) (Boydell & Brewer Ltd, ISSN 0261- 9814 www.boydell.co.uk);

 "The Avalonians" by Patrick Benham (1993 revised 2003) (Gothic Image Publications - www.gothicimage.co.uk/avalonians.html;

 "The Little Book of the Great Enchantment" by Steve Blamires (R J Stewart Books, USA,wwwrjstewart.net)

 "Musical Lives - Intimate biographies of the most famous by the famous" (OUP ISBN 0-19-860528-5, www.oup.com)